Voorhees Township, New Jersey: Education

 Signal Hill Elementary School with 485 students in grades Pre-K–5, and Voorhees Middle School with 1,018 students in grades 6–8.
 For the 2003–2004 school year, Edward T. Hamilton Elementary School was recognized as a National Blue Ribbon School by the United States Department of Education, one of 233 selected nationwide.

 Public school students in ninth through twelfth grades attend the Eastern Camden County Regional High School District, a limited-purpose, public regional school district that serves students at Eastern Regional High School from the constituent communities of Berlin Borough, Gibbsboro and Voorhees Township.
 As of the 2019–2020 school year, the high school had an enrollment of 1,928 students and 140.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
-The district's board of education has nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
+The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 Representation on the Board of Education is determined by the population of each of the three sending districts, with six seats allocated to Voorhees Township.

 Voorhees is home to two private schools.
-Kellman Brown Academy, formerly Harry B. Kellman Academy, is a private Jewish day school serving children aged 3 through 8th grade which had an enrollment of 120 students as of the 2017–2018 school year.
+Kellman Brown Academy, formerly Harry B. Kellman Academy, is a private Jewish day school serving children aged 3 through 8th grade which had an enrollment of 112 students as of the 2019–2020 school year.
 The school was founded in 1958 in association with Congregation Beth El at Parkside in Camden and has been located in Voorhees independently since October 2008 as part of the Solomon Schechter Day School Association.

 Naudain Academy is a Montessori education program for children from preschool to kindergarten, located near Kresson Elementary School.
 Naudain Academy first opened in 1977.

 The largest branch of the Camden County Library is located in Voorhees.
 Officially named the M. Allan Vogelson Regional Branch, it was established in 1969.